14. Wire

 Deselect the route node by clicking it again.

 New route nodes can be created by duplicating an existing node.
 Hold Alt while dragging the transformation widget to duplicate the selected node.
-The new node is always placed after the node being duplicated in the route nodes list, i.e., close to the end side of the wire.
+The new node is always placed after the node being duplicated in the route nodes list, i.e., closer to the end side of the wire.

 A wire route node being moved.